marahrosenberg/liminalliving-job-search-waypoint/references/protocol.md

 ### Step 7: Technical Standardization

-**File:** .docx only.
-Standard headers.
+**File:** Standard headers.
 No tables, text boxes, or columns except in the Competencies section.
+Final format is determined at delivery — see Step 9.

 **The Fold Rule:** Top one-third of page one must contain:
 - Name